United States forms

 - When filing I-539 alongside I-693 (Medical exam required for advance parole in some categories)

-- Failing to submit a separate Form I-539A for each co-applicant.
+- Failing to include a copy of Form I-94 for each individual listed in the application.

-- Submitting the application without the necessary evidence to verify the relationship for dependents.
+- Failing to include documentation proving the relationship for dependents.

-- Neglecting to provide evidence of extraordinary circumstances for late filing can lead to complications.
+- Not providing adequate evidence of extraordinary circumstances for late filing.

 - Submitting original documents when not required.

-- Failure to include a complete English translation for any document written in a foreign language.
+- Failure to include a complete English translation for documents written in a foreign language.

 Travel & re-entry